dhanvanthkarun/GNU--HEALTH-CONTRIBUTIONS/tryton/health_calendar/README.rst

 to the  person, from the biological and molecular basis of disease to the social and environmental determinants of health.

-This component is ready to integrate in the **GNU Health Federation**, which allows to interconnect heterogeneous nodes and build large federated health networks across a region, province or country.
+The GNU Health Hospital Management component integrates with the **GNU Health Federation**, which allows to interconnect heterogeneous nodes and build large federated health networks across a province, country or region.

 Homepage